rhinocerose/eurorack-ForgeSeries/firmware-CLK/Readme.md

 - AD Envelope: An Attack-Decay envelope (no sustain while gate is held) with adjustable level and offset.
 Triggered by a CV input.
 - AR Envelope: An Attack-Release envelope (sustain is held at max level while gate is on) with adjustable level and offset.
 Triggered by a CV input.
 - ADSR Envelope: An Attack-Decay-Sustain-Release envelope with adjustable level and offset.
 Triggered by a CV input.
+- Play: The output will be true (high) when the master clock is running and false (low) when the master clock is stopped.
+This is useful for triggering other modules based on the master clock.
+- Reset: The output will trigger (high) when the master clock starts running.
+This is useful for resetting other modules based on the master clock.

 1. Navigate to the selected output option "Output 3/4 WAV".
 Click the encoder to enter edit mode.
 2. Use the encoder to select the desired waveform.
 The waveform will be updated in real-time.